ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 fully handled by `nvim-metals` without really a great way to maybe set some arguments that you'd like to pass into your `run` or maybe some specific jvmOptions.
-The recommended way to do this with `nvim-metals` is to pre-define your debugee configuration.
+The recommended way to do this with `nvim-metals` is to pre-define your debuggee configuration.
 Let's say you wanted to trigger a run with a specific argument and also a specific env file.
 You could defined a configuration like this: